 My local liquor monger shared a tale about vermouth’s original recipe: Italian families would venture into the hills to gather wild bitter herbs.
 Upon returning home, they would infuse them in a white wine fortified with something like our modern-day vodka, the higher alcohol content of the spirit pulled out the herbs’ healthful properties.
 This was then sweetened with honey to make it palatable and enjoyed before a meal.
 Here’s my attempt at this more traditional method, minus the wildcrafting!

 - Same herbs and wine as recipe above

-- Swap sherry from recipe above for 1 cup high-quality organic vodka such as this one, crafted in small batches by a nearby family-run micro-distillery
+- Swap sherry from recipe above for 1 cup high-quality, locally crafted organic vodka; I prefer a spirit crafted in small batches by a nearby family-run micro-distillery

 - 1-2 Tbsp. simple syrup (if making sweet vermouth)

 - Place herbs in large glass jar and top with the vodka.